amanjalan09/UMichMLPredictions/README.md

 ## ChanceMe@UMich
 With increasingly competitive applications, current college admissions criteria are hard to define.
 ChanceMe@UMich aims to predict a student's chances into the University of Michigan using Machine Learning based on various factors such as academics, extracurricular activities, and demographics.
-Through an interactive web applciation, prospective students will be able to gauge where they stand in comparison to previously accepted applicants.
+Through an interactive web application, prospective students will be able to gauge where they stand in comparison to previously accepted applicants.
 Based on the 1000+ entries collected, the web application will also provide tips and tricks to improve chances of admission!

 ## Process